 Factors to consider regarding recycled content

-Recycling can be part of a sustainable procurement policy in several ways.
-Apart from purchasing specifications for recycled content, a company may also set targets for increasing the proportion of recycled content in its products and support measures for helping local governments to collect recycled fibers in sufficient amounts to meet demand.
-The costs for upgrading fiber quality rise rapidly when recycling rates become high.
+Objectives related to recycling or the use of recovered fibers can be included in a sustainable procurement policy based on a supply chain analysis of environmental benefits.
+A company may also set targets for increasing the relative proportion of recycled and fresh fiber content in its products.
+A procurement policy may also incorporate supportive measures for helping local governments to collect recycled fibers in sufficient amounts to meet demand.

 _________________________ 1 The same study examined production of newsprint in Canada and the US.
 The result suggests that production of newsprint would have to cease after three and a half months if only recovered fiber were used.